Psi (instant messaging client)

-Psi is a free instant messaging client for the XMPP protocol (including such services as Google Talk) which uses the Qt toolkit.
+Psi is a free instant messaging client for the XMPP protocol which uses the Qt toolkit.
 It runs on Linux (and other Unix-like operating systems), Windows, macOS and OS/2 (including eComStation and ArcaOS).

 User interface of program is very flexible in customization.
 For example, there are "multi windows" and "all in one" modes, support of different iconsets and themes.

 Ready-to-install deb and RPM packages are available for many Linux distributions.
 Successful ports of Psi were reported for Haiku, FreeBSD and Sun Solaris operating systems.

 Due to Psi's free/open-source nature, several forks have appeared, which occasionally contain features that may appear in future official Psi versions.

 Project name

 'Psi' is the twenty-third letter of the Greek alphabet (Ψ), which is used as the software's logo.

 Mission statement

 The goal of the Psi project is to create a powerful, yet easy-to-use XMPP client that tries to strictly adhere to the XMPP drafts and XMPP XEPs.
 This means that in most cases, Psi will not implement a feature unless there is an accepted standard for it in the XMPP community.
 Doing so ensures that Psi will be compatible, stable, and predictable.